aregtech/areg-sdk/docs/wiki/07a-troubleshooting-wsl-update.md

 4. Lunch ``logobserver`` and start AREG-based applications on either Windows, WSL, or a mix of both.

 The applications will start communicating as intended.

+>[!TIP]
+> For more information about configuring network communication between WSL and Windows, this page may be helpful: [Accessing network applications with WSL](https://learn.microsoft.com/en-us/windows/wsl/networking).